 |American Carillons Built in Each Decade|

-There is no comprehensive list of resources about American carillons such as articles and books.
-General resources will be listed here and those about individual carillons will be added to each individual page as they are built.
+No comprehensive list of resources about American carillons is known to exist.
+General resources will be listed here and those about individual carillons can be found on individual pages.

 References (also see the Tones of Bells)

 1775 The Present State of Music in Germany, the Netherlands and United Provinces Or The Journal of a Tour Through Those Countries, Undertaken to Collect Materials for a General History of Music: In Two Volumes, by Charles Burney | Volume 2 |

 1860 "Chime of thirteen bells for Christ Church, Cambridge, Massachusetts, manufactured by Messrs.
 Henry N. Hooper & Co., Boston," Harper's Weekly 4(178):324 (May 26, 1860)

 1871 English Belfries and Belgian Carillons, by Hugh Reginald Haweis